jeffwhite-619/jwnode/README.md

 # jwnode
-NodeMCU, Lua, HC-05 Bluetooth LE
+NodeMCU, Lua, HC-05 Bluetooth LE, DHT-11 Humidity and Temperature sensor

-Exploring NodeMCU (ESP8266, ESP-12E), Lua, and HC-05 Bluetooth transceiver module
+Exploring NodeMCU (ESP8266, ESP-12E), Lua, HC-05 Bluetooth transceiver module, and DHT-11 Humidity and Temperature sensor

 I did most of the work on Linux Ubuntu 18.04.
 The flash program is designed for Windows and did not work correctly with WINE.